 The clue is in the name.
-These are the pieces in a board game which stand up.
+These are the pieces in a board game that stand up.
 Usually made from cardboard slotted into a plastic stand.

 Standees are usually printed on a cardboard sprue and need to be pushed out.
 Standees are good at representing units on a board, Gloomhaven (details on Amazon), for example, has many different types of monster standees.

 Tiles are usually square but they can take other shapes.
-A key feature of tiles is that they can be joined together to create a board that other pieces can be placed on.
+A key feature of tiles is that they can be joined together to create a board which other pieces can be placed on.